zarincheg/telegram-bot-dialogs/README.md

-# telegram-bot-dialogs
+# Dialogs plugin for Telegram Bot API PHP SDK

 The extension for [Telegram Bot API PHP SDK](https://github.com/irazasyed/telegram-bot-sdk) v3+ that allows to implement dialogs for telegram bots.

 ## About this fork

 The goal of the fork is to maintain the package compatible with the latest [Telegram Bot API PHP SDK](https://github.com/irazasyed/telegram-bot-sdk), PHP 8+ and Laravel features, focus on stability, better DX and readability.

 ## Installation

 You can easily install the package using Composer:

 ```shell